marcoguerini/VerMouth/README.md

 - **claim**: factual statement under analysis;
 - **fact-checking article**: the link to a journalistic document containing all the evidence needed to fact-check a claim;
 - **verdict**: a short textual response to the claim which explains **why** it might be true or false.
+- **style**: a label indicating the style or emotion expressed in the claim.

 :exclamation: **The dataset will be released soon!** :soon: